Photo of Joe T. Sylve

 We will discuss B-Trees, and how to parse them later this week, but for now it is only necessary to understand that B-Trees in APFS are essentially just ordered key/value stores.

 This particular B-Tree maps uint64_t logical starting offsets inside the checkpoint descriptor area to prange_t physical block ranges.
-Enumerating through the entries in this B-Tree allows us to identify the order and location of each ranges of blocks in the checkpoint descriptor area.
+Enumerating through the entries in this B-Tree allows us to identify the order and location of each range of blocks in the checkpoint descriptor area.

 Step 3: Search the Checkpoint Descriptor Area